arabcoders/watchstate/README.md

 # Updates

-### 2025-05-30
+### 2025-08-14

-The new [webhooks](/guides/webhooks.md) system is now available, please start migrating your systems to use it as, we have deprecated the old webhook system, and it will be removed in the next release.
-The new system is more robust and user-friendly compared to the old one.
+We are planning on tagging `v1.0.0` in the 4th quarter of 2025, as such if you are relying on deprecated behavior or features please start migrating to the new alternatives that we have implemented. things that will be removed before the `v1.0.0`.
+We will document all the deprecated features that are subject to removal in the coming weeks.
+Most notably the removal of the per user/backend webhook end point.

 Please refer to [NEWS](/NEWS.md) for the latest updates and changes.